houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/chart-types.md

 **Multicolored Line**

 To render a multicolored line series, use the series type as `MultiColoredLine`.
-Here, the individual colors to the data can be mapped by using `pointColorMapping`.
+Here, the individual colors to the data can be mapped by using `PointColorMapping`.

 {% aspTab template="chart/series/line-charts/multi-line", sourceFiles="multi-line.cs" %}